Report: 6 Palestinian rights activists hacked by NSO spyware

 “As human rights defenders living under occupation, we expect it was the (Israeli) occupation,” Halaika said when asked who he believed was behind the hack.

 The phone of the third named hacking victim, Hammouri, was apparently compromised in April, the researchers said.
-A dual French national living in Jerusalem, Hammouri was notified by Israel on Oct.
-18 of its intent to deport him, Frontline Defenders said.
+A dual French national living in Jerusalem, Hammouri previously served a seven-year sentence for security offenses, and Israel considers him a PFLP operative, allegations he denies.

 Hammouri declined to speculate who was behind the hack, saying “we have to determine who had the ability and who had the motive.”